galaxyproject/training-material/topics/metagenomics/tutorials/taxonomic-profiling/tutorial.md

 > However, some characteristics are common to all profilers:
 > - Most profilers only perform well until the family level
 > - Drastic decrease in performance between family and genus level, while little change between order and family level
-> - poorer performance of all profilers on CAMI datasets compared to International Metagenomics and Microbiome Standards Alliance (IMMSA)
+> - Poorer performance of all profilers on CAMI datasets compared to International Metagenomics and Microbiome Standards Alliance (IMMSA)
 > - Fidelity of abundance estimates decreases notably when viruses and plasmids were present
-> - high numbers of false positive calls at low abundance
+> - High numbers of false positive calls at low abundance
 > - Taxonomic profilers vs profiles from taxonomic binning:
 > Precision and recall of the taxonomic binners were comparable to that of the profilers;
 > abundance estimation at higher ranks was more problematic for the binners